daledburg/dale-portfolio/README.md

 Another component that features on all of the pages is the social links bar at the bottom of every page.
 This feature allows the user to navigate to external sites which are linked to personal accounts to help give a more fleshed out perception of myself.
 As this isn't crucial to the page itself, it isn't given the same sticky function of the nav bar and is just placed at the bottom of the page.

+### Index

 One of the most interesting features of the website occurs on the index page where a loading bar animation has been placed.
 This component was designed to be eye catching and an interesting centre piece of the index page.
 The animation was created using the animation feature of CSS and is on an infinite loop while the page is up.

-T
+The bar is also coupled with a Loading message that fades in and out like a game loading screen.

+### About Me

+in this

+### Projects

+in this

+### Blogs
 ---

 ## Screenshots